 Derwent Valley, TAS

-Grown on a north -facing bank of the Derwent River this is a 28-year-old cool-climate vineyard.
+Grown on a north -facing bank of the Derwent River this 29-year-old cool-climate vineyard is widely recognised for producing some of the best chardonnay fruit in Australia including supplying grapes for Penfolds Yattarna 13 years in a row.
 The soils are permeable loams over Permian Lime originating from a 250-280M year old seabed.
 The vines are meticulously hand tended and yields are reduced by 50% to one bunch per shoot.
+Clones: I10V1, I10V5 and Penfolds.